-You may have noticed that someone with the very Israeli name of Ady got a devastatingly moving shout-out from Elizabeth Warren at the second Democratic presidential candidate debate on CNN on Tuesday night.
+In July 2019, during the democratic debate, someone with the very Israeli name of Ady Barkan got a devastatingly moving shout-out from Elizabeth Warren at the second Democratic presidential candidate debate on CNN.

 “I’d like to finish talking about Ady, the guy who has ALS, ” Warren told the crowd in Detroit, after being previously interrupted.
 “This isn’t funny.
 This is somebody who has insurance and is dying.
 And every month he has about $9,000 in medical bills that his insurance company won’t cover.
 His wife, Rachel, is on the phone for hours and hours and hours, begging the insurance company, ‘please cover what the doctors say he needs.'”

-Warren continues, “He talks about what it’s like to go online to with thousands of other people to beg friends, family, and strangers for money so he can cover his medical expenses.”
+Warren continued, “He talks about what it’s like to go online to with thousands of other people to beg friends, family, and strangers for money so he can cover his medical expenses.”

 It’s a devastating story — with echoes of familiarity, too, even for those who are not struggling with a life-threatening disease.
 (Ever have a medically necessary procedure — like, say, an ultrasound during pregnancy — denied by your insurance?
 Raise your hand!)